Myrmidonut/fcc_frontend_pomodoro_clock/README.md

 # Pomodoro Clock

 ## Introduction
-React
+The page shows a pomodoro clock with settings for break and work timers.
+When the work timer runs out the application plays a sound and switches to the break timer and keeps on repeating this process.
+Three color schemes are available.

-Create-React-App
+The site is build in React utilizing Create-React-App.

-This project is part of freeCodeCamps Data Visualization certificate.
+This project is part of freeCodeCamps Frontend certificate.

 ## Project Requirements
 * There is an element with id="break-label" that contains a string (e.g. "Break Length").